Techtonica/curriculum/project-example/week-9/eventonica/eventonica-express-backend.md

 Right now you can see `undefined` in console.
 Add Express body parser `app.use(express.json());` in index.js.
 Now you can see `{"name": "nemo"}` in console.
 Note: that console logs will not show up in Postman.

-Your final code look something like this:
+Your final code should look something like this:

 ```js
 //server/index.js